Epidemiology of chronic kidney disease

 Chronic kidney disease (CKD) is a worldwide public health problem.
 In the United States, the prevalence of end-stage renal disease (ESRD) is increasing .
-The number of patients enrolled in the ESRD Medicare-funded program has increased from approximately 10,000 beneficiaries in 1973, to 86,354 in 1983, and to 615,899 as of December 31, 2011 [2,3].
+The number of patients enrolled in the ESRD Medicare-funded program has increased from approximately 10,000 beneficiaries in 1973 to 615,899 as of December 31, 2011 [2,3].

 Although the exact reasons for the growth of the ESRD program are unknown, changes in the demographics of the population, differences in disease burden among racial groups, and under-recognition of earlier stages of CKD and of risk factors for CKD may partially explain this growth [1,4-6].